OldKing-a/Technical-support/README.md

 # Technical-support
-Merle online is committed to the promotion of beauty products, so that people can buy high-quality beauty products efficiently and high-quality in daily life.
-We provide safe and effective cosmetic products for users, so that users can have more perfect skin and more beautiful image.
+Our App is dedicated to facilitating People's Daily life, so that people can purchase the tableware and kitchenware they need with high efficiency and quality in their daily life.
-Our app shows a full range of beauty products, including nourishing skin care, essence eye cream, sunscreen, popular mask, fragrance, men's skin care products, beauty tools, personal care products and other beauty products.
-These various beauty cosmetics can meet the user's choice and purchase.
-At the same time, our app makes a very detailed classification of these beauty products, helping users quickly find the beauty products they want to buy.
-Our app has discount activities, users can buy the most perfect beauty products at a more favorable price.
+Our app shows a variety of tableware and tableware, including bowls, plates, metal spoons, wooden spoons, snow pans, spoons, tablecloths and so on.
+These various, the category complete kitchenware and the tableware may satisfy the user's choice and the purchase.
+At the same time, our app makes a very detailed classification of these products, which helps users quickly find the kitchen utensils and tableware they want to buy.
+We make your life better
-If you have any questions, please contact us at KaylynnWhoopi94@gmail.com
+If you have any questions, please contact us at wenpinxuan1@163.com